 Note: The above requirement might seem confusing to you.
-What all the above means that you should have Windows 10 Pro, Enterprise or Education edition installed on your system and your CPU or processor must support Virtualization Technology.
+What all the above means is that you should have Windows 10 Pro, Enterprise or Education edition installed on your system and your CPU or processor must support Virtualization Technology.

 To find if your processor supports Virtualization Technology or not, you can Google search the specification of your processor or refer to my post which explains how to find out if your CPU supports Virtualization either Inter VT-x or AMD-V.

 Please note that VMware Workstation, VMware Player or Oracle Virtual Box does not require Virtualization Technology if you want to run 32 bit OS.
 However for 64 bit OS, you still require Virtualization technology for both VMware and VirtualBox.
 So don’t loose hope if your Processor does not support Virtualization Technology.
 You can use VMware Workstation or Virtual Box as alternatives to Hyper-V to run 32 bit OS.